liflab/beepbeep-3-palettes/Readme.md

   version 7 or 8.
 - [Ant](http://ant.apache.org) to automate the compilation and build process

-Each palette depends on BeepBeep's core library, which must be built beforehand.
+Each palette depends on BeepBeep's core library, which must be built or downloaded beforehand.
 Please refer to the build instructions for [BeepBeep's main engine](https://github.com/liflab/beepbeep-3).
 The resulting file, `beepbeep-3.jar`, must be placed at the root of this repository prior to building any of the palettes.